LamAnnieV/ETL-3/README.md

 ![Please see page 1 of this data visualization](San_Francisco_Restaurants_Health_Inspection_Analysis_pg1.png)

-### Example when filtered is used for this visualization:
+### Example when filter is used for this visualization:

 ![Please see page 1 of this data visualization](San_Francisco_Restaurants_Health_Inspection_Analysis_page1.png)

 ![Please see page 2 of this data visualization](San_Francisco_Restaurants_Health_Inspection_Analysis_pg2.png)

-### Example when filtered is used for this visualization:
+### Example when filter is used for this visualization:

-Click on each layer and a tool tip will popup.
+Click on each layer and a tool tip will pop up.
 The numbers next to the "(included)" are the percentage of that risk category for the selected zip code.
+If you add all three percentages together, it should be equal to 100%.
+There may be rounding differences.

 ![Please see page 2 of this data visualization example 1](Heat_Map_Low_Risk.png)